Gd4pL4E/GettingAndCleaningData/CodeBook.md

 ###2: Variables and units of the tidy dataset

-The variables are the same as for the original dataset, except for a few key differences:
+The variables are the same as for the original dataset (so you can find the information in README.txt, features.txt and features_info.txt in the original dataset), except for a few key differences:

 - Only the means and the standard deviations of the features have been selected.
 - The values of each replication are averaged, so there is only one value for every combination of subject and activity.
 In other words, all the values for subject '2' for activity 'WALKING' have been taken the mean of and only this mean is shown in the file tidy_data.txt.

 Units are unchanged and are still the same as in the original dataset.

-The factors have undergone some minor changed:
+The factors have undergone some minor changes:
 - Values for the variable 'activity' were integers in original dataset, here they are named (e.g. "1" is now "WALKING").
 Names were taken from 'activity_labels.txt' from the original dataset.
 - Because we combined the data for the 'test' and 'train' subjects, a new variable called 'type' was created.
 Subjects who were part of the test group are labeled "TEST" under this variable and subjects from the train group are labeled "TRAIN".